Introduction

 What this book covers

-- Getting Started: install, scaffold a project, save a scene.
+- Getting Started: install, scaffold a project, save a scene, or bring an existing Bevy game in.

 - User Guide: the panels and tools you actually click on.